mattrussi/gitlab-com-runbooks/docs/patroni/postgres-maintenance.md

-## Postgres Maintenance
+# Postgres maintenance

-### Using `disallow_database_ddl_feature_flags` feature flag to prevent DDL operations before an upgrade
+### Prevent DDL operations before an upgrade with `disallow_database_ddl_feature_flags`

-During database upgrades, DDL operations should be ceased during the maintenance window.
-DBREs need to turn off a large quantity of feature flags:
+During database maintenances, DDL statements should be ceased to avoid conflicts with the common maintenance operations like logical replication, maintenance DDLs, etc..
+Each of these flags controls specific processes that can interfere with maintenance tasks:

-- partition_manager_sync_partitions
+- `partition_manager_sync_partitions`
-- execute_batched_migrations_on_schedule
+- `execute_batched_migrations_on_schedule`
-- execute_background_migrations
+- `execute_background_migrations`
-- database_reindexing
+- `database_reindexing`
-- database_async_index_operations
+- `database_async_index_operations`
-- database_async_foreign_key_validation
+- `database_async_foreign_key_validation`
-- database_async_index_creation
+- `database_async_index_creation`

-Each of these flags, controls specific processes that can interfere during an upgrade, hence, needed to be disabled.
-As the list of flags is quite extensive, and, each one needs to be manually disabled, a single feature flag called `disallow_database_ddl_feature_flags` was added, to prevent DDL operations from happening in the database.
+As the list of flags is quite extensive, and, each one needs to be manually disabled, a single feature flag called `disallow_database_ddl_feature_flags` was added, to prevent DDL statements from happening in the database.

+The feature flag `disallow_database_ddl_feature_flags` can enable or disable all of these flags as a group.
+This flag:

+- Prevents DDL operations from happening in the database.
-The `disallow_database_ddl_feature_flags` is responsible for controlling all other flags, giving better support during a maintenance window.
+- Gives better support during a maintenance window

-To prevent DDL operations during a Postgres maintenance, `disallow_database_ddl_feature_flags` can be enabled:
+## Disable DDL operations before Postgres maintenance

+To _disable_ all DDL operations, set `disallow_database_ddl_feature_flags` feature flag to `true`:

 ```shell
 /chatops run feature set disallow_database_ddl_feature_flags true
 ```

+## Re-enable DDL operations after Postgres maintenance

-After maintenance is over, the flag should be disabled; otherwise, some processes will not be resumed:
+After maintenance is over, disable the `disallow_database_ddl_feature_flags` feature flag.
+If you do not, some processes will not be resumed:

 ```shell
 /chatops run feature set disallow_database_ddl_feature_flags false